Xavyrr/undertale_techdemo/README.md

 If you are looking to compile the demo yourself, please run `make clean`, as otherwise there may be issues.
 (Or, at least, so said the person who had this previously.)

+If you get an error while compiling about there not being a rule to make 'ivorbisfile_example.o', just run make again.

 A binary release of the current progress comes when I feel like it.

 ---